skibblenybbles/django-commando/README.md

   -h, --help            show this help message and exit
 ```

-For complex commands, you may find the option groups helpful.
-Each command
+For complex commands, you may find the option groups shown above helpful.
-overridden by `commando` groups the command's options for the `help` display
+Each command overridden by `commando` groups the command's options for the
-and calls the underlying management command when run.
-If you don't care about
+`help` display and calls the underlying management command when run.
+If you
-the option grouping, simply don't add the `commando` apps to `INSTALLED_APPS`.
+don't care for the option grouping, don't add the `commando` apps to
+`INSTALLED_APPS`.

 If you include a `commando` app without the underlying app that it overrides,
 the `help` message will inform you.
 For example, if we restore